HKUSTSMARTLab/HKUSTSMARTLab.github.io/_posts/2026-06-04-surgvista.md

 For more details, please see our paper [Large-scale self-supervised video foundation model for intelligent surgery](https://doi.org/10.1038/s41746-026-02403-0) in npj Digital Medicine.

 Code is available at [https://github.com/isyangshu/SurgVISTA](https://github.com/isyangshu/SurgVISTA).

+The preprint is available at [https://arxiv.org/abs/2506.02692](https://arxiv.org/abs/2506.02692).
+The project pages for SurgVISTA weights and data remain placeholders, so they are not listed here as released resources.